OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/pruning/index.md

 ## Requirements

-We need to fulfill the following requirements to follow this step-by-step tutorial.
+We need to fulfill the following requirements to follow this step-by-step guide.

 - Linux machine, e.g., Ubuntu 22.04
 - Git installed